 As a result, the independent living community provides seniors the freedom they desire while ensuring they have the support they need to live healthy and fulfilling lives.

 Assisted living residents can get help with ADLs and self-administering medicine.
 Laundry, housekeeping, transportation, meals, and administrative services are usually available.
 Residents generally use outside agencies or individuals to obtain health care services.

-The following are some of the most popular services provided by assisted living facilities:
+The following are some of the most popular assisted living accommodations:

 - assistance with activities of daily living

 - recreational and social activities